 Sometimes when people think of workers’ compensation, they think of traumatic injuries caused by a single, obvious event, such as significant falls or amputations caused by machinery.

 However, workers’ compensation also is available when an injury develops over time due to repetitive motion or overuse.
 Workers’ compensation also is available if repetitive work conditions exacerbate a previously existing condition.

 Workers’ compensation is designed to pay for an injured worker’s lost wages and medical bills.
 It also can pay for medical expenses and partial wage replacement after a worker returns to work.

 Workers’ compensation also is a no-fault system.
 This means that a worker can collect workers’ compensation benefits even if he or she somehow caused or contributed to the workers’ compensation injury.

 In Florida, workers’ compensation rules require a worker to report a work injury to the employer immediately when it happens.
 This is somewhat complicated with a repetitive motion injury because there often is no one specific identifying moment when the injury happens.
 However, it should be done as soon as the employee figures out that a job task is causing discomfort, pain or injury.

 A worker also should seek medical treatment immediately.
 Don’t ignore pain; with repetitive motion injuries, it is important to tell the doctor everything related to the injury.
 Two helpful tools to provide your doctor include a job description and a daily symptom log.

 Florida Workers’ Compensation – Work Related Injury Lawyer

 If you suffered a repetitive injury on the job, it is important that you hire an experienced Florida workers’ compensation lawyer.
-At Scott J. Sternberg & Associates, P.A. we represent clients throughout Florida from our offices in Orlando, Boca Raton and West Palm Beach.
+At Sternberg / Forsythe, P.A. we represent clients throughout Florida from our offices in Orlando, Boca Raton and West Palm Beach.
 Call us toll-free now at (561) 687-5660.